nurturenature/jepsen-causal-consistency/README.md

 - read your writes
   - (a) CM but not CCv
   - (c) CC but not CM nor CCv
-- writes follow reads?
+- writes follow reads
-  - example (b) CCv but not CM (TODO: interpreting intent? follow up with verification)
+  - (b) CCv but not CM
 - writes follow reads or monotonic reads
   - (e) not CC (nor CM, nor CCv)
 - making an argument that "sequentially consistent" is outside the common meaning of Causal Consistency
   - (d) CC, CM and CCv but not sequentially consistent

+Experiences of trying to write a checker for a last write wins register using only graphing confirms the paper's assertions that it is hard and expensive.

 ----